sagelabs/standards/sql/sql-data-definition-language/write-statements-to-create-or-modify-tables.md

 1. Set the data type or name of columns in a new table
 2. Write statements to add a Trigger to a table
 3. Write statements to add a Rule to a table
+4. Write statements to add Primary or Foreign Keys to a new table

 ---